Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

-The Missouri Tigers (2-2, 0-0 SEC) are favored by 3 points when they host the Tennessee Volunteers (2-2, 0-0 SEC) in SEC action on Saturday, October 2, 2021 at Faurot Field at Memorial Stadium.
-The game's point total is set at 65.
+The Missouri Tigers (2-2, 0-0 SEC) host the Tennessee Volunteers (2-2, 0-0 SEC) on Saturday, October 2, 2021 in matchup between SEC rivals at Faurot Field at Memorial Stadium.
+Tennessee is a 2.5-point underdog.
+The contest has a 65-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.